syncfusion-content/blazor-docs/blazor/document-editor/list-format.md

 # Working with Lists in Blazor DocumentEditor Component

-[`Blazor Document Editor`](https://www.syncfusion.com/blazor-components/blazor-word-processor) supports both the single-level and multilevel lists.
+[Blazor Document Editor](https://www.syncfusion.com/blazor-components/blazor-word-processor) supports both the single-level and multilevel lists.
 Lists are used to organize data as step-by-step instructions in documents for easy understanding of key points.
 You can apply list to the paragraph either using supported APIs.

 ## Create bullet list

 Bullets are usually used for unordered lists.
-To apply bulleted list for selected paragraphs, use the following method of ‘Editor’ instance.
+To apply bulleted list for selected paragraphs, use `ApplyBullet(bullet, fontFamily)` method of `Editor` instance.

-> ApplyBullet(bullet, fontFamily);

 |Parameter|Type|Description|
 |---------|----|-----------|